Rebecca Nash: Reception

 Emmett's portrayal of Rebecca earned her a nomination for the Logie Award for Most Popular New Talent in 1997.
 She received a nomination for Most Popular Actress in 1998.
 The following year, she was again nominated for Most Popular Actress, as well as the Gold Logie.
 Emmett was nominated for Best Newcomer at the 1997 Inside Soap Awards.
 Emmett and her co-star Nic Testoni won the Best Couple accolade in 1998, and were nominated again in the same category the following year.

+In November 2021, three critics for The West Australian placed Rebecca at number 48 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of Rebecca's history, they stated: "This character was played by two other people — one of whom was Frayed star Jane Hall — before Belinda Emmett made it her own.
+Rebecca was Donald Fisher's daughter — she eventually took over the caravan park with hubby Travis after Pippa left the Bay.
+Emmett left the show in 1999 after she was diagnosed with breast cancer — she sadly died in 2006."